Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Analysis of Incentives and Revenues

 \subsection{Incentive Guarantees}

-We present the following theorem indicating the incentive guarantees for the bidders under the COAD mechanism in Algorithm \ref{alg:coad}. \begin{theorem} The COAD mechanism enjoys the IC and IR properties as defined in \eqref{eqn:ic} and \eqref{eqn:ir}, respectively. \end{theorem} The proof, which employs the well-known envelope formula \citep{myerson1981optimal}, is provided in Appendix \ref{B.3}.
-From Theorem \ref{prop:incentive}, it is established that bidders have a dominant strategy to truthfully reveal their valuations in new auctions at the time $T+1$.
+COAD can be viewed as a second-price auction with bidder-specific reserve prices.
+As a result, it inherits the incentive properties of the standard second-price auction.
+The following theorem formally establishes the incentive guarantees for bidders. \begin{theorem} The COAD mechanism enjoys the IC and IR properties as defined in Eqs. \eqref{eqn:ic} and \eqref{eqn:ir}, respectively. \end{theorem}

+The proof relies on the well-known envelope formula \citep{myerson1981optimal} and is provided in the supplementary material.
+By Theorem \ref{prop:incentive}, bidders have a dominant strategy to truthfully report their valuations in new auctions at time $T+1$.